 Since views were so low, many creators tried out my recommendation of moving their Idea Pins to a secret board.
 They saw the same results I saw with my accounts (more on this later in the post).

-May 2023: Pin Format Announcement
+May 2024: Pin Format Announcement

-On May 10, 2023, Pinterest announced that all pin formats would be unified as one format: Pins.
+On May 11, 2023, Pinterest announced that all pin formats would be unified as one format: Pins.

-This was a nice-nice way of revealing that Idea Pins are going to be a thing of the past.
+We believed this was a nice-nice way of revealing that Idea Pins are going to be a thing of the past.

 The ability to create Idea Pins will be removed, and Pin creation is going to be simplified.